Mika83AC/JS-Cheat-Sheet/README.md

 // Results in '6' printed out 5 times!
 ```

+## this
+Determining the `this` binding for an executing function requires finding the direct call-site of that function.
+Once examined, four rules can be applied to the call-site, in this order of precedence:

+1. Called with `new`?
+Use the newly constructed object.

+2. Called with `call` or `apply` (or `bind`)?
+Use the specified object.

+3. Called with a context object owning the call?
+Use that context object.

+4. Default: undefined in `strict mode`, global object otherwise.

+Be careful of accidental/unintentional invoking of the default binding rule.
+In cases where you want to "safely" ignore a `this` binding, a "DMZ" object like `ø = Object.create(null) is` a good placeholder value that protects the `global` object from unintended side-effects.

+Instead of the four standard binding rules, ES6 arrow-functions use lexical scoping for `this` binding, which means they adopt the `this` binding (whatever it is) from its enclosing function call.
+They are essentially a syntactic replacement of `self = this` in pre-ES6 coding.

 ## Comparison
 Use the `===` comparison whenever possible.
 It has strict type cheching: